University College Utrecht offers support for students with disabilities, serious health concerns or specific learning needs.

-In meeting the needs of UCU students it is sometimes necessary to customise some of the university’s standard provisions to take into account some of the unique features of this residential campus, curriculum and educational ethos, so that appropriate Learning Accommodation Agreements can be made.
+In meeting the needs of students it is sometimes necessary to customise some of the university’s standard provisions to take into account some of the unique features of this residential campus, curriculum and educational ethos, so that appropriate Learning Accommodation Agreements can be made.

-UCU students follow a rigorous study program in which learning and intellectual growth take multiple forms, and where full engagement ensures not only breadth but also depth in learning.
+University College Utrecht students follow a rigorous study programme in which learning and intellectual growth take multiple forms, and where full engagement ensures not only breadth but also depth in learning.
 Naturally, students must meet all graduation requirements before a diploma can be awarded, and so Learning Accommodation Agreements strive not to exempt students from any parts of the learning format, but rather include them in it fully.
 In this light there are, of course, limitations to the kind of flexibility that is possible to offer, and it might differ from that which you may have received previously at high school or at another university.

-To have a Learning Accommodation Agreement in place in time for special arrangements to be made (for example, extra time for completing exams), it is important to discuss your needs with your Tutor or the Student Life Officer as early as possible (preferably within the first two weeks of the semester).
+To have a Learning Accommodation Agreement in place in time for special arrangements to be made (for example, extra time for completing exams), it is important to discuss your needs with your tutor or the Student Life Officer as early as possible (preferably within the first two weeks of the semester).
 Late requests might mean there is insufficient time for any special needs to be catered for in that semester.